aws-samples/amazon-transcribe-comprehend-podcast/README.md

 * **createTranscribeVocabulary**: Creates a [**custom vocabulary**](https://docs.aws.amazon.com/transcribe/latest/dg/how-it-works.html#how-vocabulary) for the Amazon Transcribe jobs so it will better understand when an AWS/tech jargon is mentioned.
 The custom vocabulary is created using the method mentioned above.
-* **monitorTranscribeVocabulary**: Poll Amazon Transcribe to determine if the custom vocabulary creation has completed.
+* **monitorTranscribeVocabulary**: Polls Amazon Transcribe to determine if the custom vocabulary creation has completed.
-* **createElasticsearchIndex**: create index mappings (https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) in ElasticSearch* *
+* **createElasticsearchIndex**: Creates [**index mappings**](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) in ElasticSearch
 * **processPodcastItem**: Creates a child state machine execution for each episode while maintaining a maximum of 10 concurrent child processes.
-This function will keep track of how many processes are active and throttle the downstream calls once the maximum is hit.
-S3 is used to store additional state about each episode.
-The state machine uses a loop
+This function keeps track of how many processes are active and throttles the downstream calls once the maximum is hit.
+Amazon S3 is used to store additional state about each episode.
-* **deleteTranscribeVocabulary**: Cleans up the custom vocabulary after the processing of all episodes has completed.
+* **deleteTranscribeVocabulary**: Cleans up the custom vocabulary after the processing of all episodes is complete.
+Note that we added this step to minimize artifacts that stay around in your account after you run the demo application.
+However, when you build your own apps with Amazon Transcribe, you should consider keeping the custom vocabulary around for future processing jobs.

 #### Episode Step Function State Machine Lambda functions